vgaysin1/CURE-MicrobialMysteries-test/scientific-literature.Rmd

 <br>

 5. Identify abundant taxa (those at >1%)
-- a) Select columns B through I
+a.
+Select columns B through I
-- b) In the Data menu, select “Sort range by column B (Z to A)”
+b.
+In the Data menu, select “Sort range by column B (Z to A)”
-- c) Insert a new column C; we will use this temporary column for calculations; you can name this column “% abundance”.
+c.
+Insert a new column C; we will use this temporary column for calculations; you can name this column “% abundance”.
-- d) In new column C, calculate % abundance for each row by dividing each count value by the total number of reads and multiplying by 100.
+d.
+In new column C, calculate % abundance for each row by dividing each count value by the total number of reads and multiplying by 100.
-- e) Quantify abundant taxa.
+e.
+Quantify abundant taxa.

 | **How many abundant taxa (at >1%) do you observe?** |
 |:--|
 |<br>|
 <br>

-- f) In new column D copy the lower taxonomic rank identified for the abundant species, and paste results in a table below:
+f.
+In new column D copy the lower taxonomic rank identified for the abundant species, and paste results in a table below:

 | **% abundance** | Taxonomy |
 |:--|:--|